Dr Rebecca O'Connell (UCL)

 Francesca pursued a joint undergraduate degree in Social Anthropology and English at the University of St Andrews.
 In 2015 she was awarded an MPhil in Medical Anthropology from the University of Oxford.
 She conducted research for her MPhil thesis on children with congenital diseases in the State of Mexico, focusing primarily on structural violence in the public health care system, and on constructions of parenthood in relation to a child's disability.

 Her current research on children's eating habits and food policy in London is funded by a Bloomsbury Colleges Studentship.
-Her project spans a variety of areas, broadly: medical anthropology, the anthropology of food, childhood studies, gender, and class and ethnicity in England.
+Her project spans a variety of areas, broadly: medical anthropology, the anthropology of food, childhood studies, gender, and class.

 Francesca's doctoral research was conducted in an inner-London nursery and children's centre over a 12-month period.
 As well as investigating the ways in which children create their self and peer identities through food and eating practices, her work explores how children's food policy fits into family intervention policies more broadly, as well as how notions of 'good food' and 'good parenting' (particularly 'mothering') are interlinked.